Here are some links that we have visited and recommend:

 - Coal Point Seafoods: Fish processing on the Homer Spit.

 - The Alaska Marine Conservation Council: Founded in 1994, the Alaska Marine Conservation Council (AMCC) is a community-based organization dedicated to protecting the long- term health of Alaska’s oceans and sustaining the working waterfronts of our coastal communities.
 Our members include fishermen, subsistence harvesters, marine scientists, small business owners, conservationists, families and others who care about Alaska’s oceans.
 Our way of life, livelihoods and economies depend on healthy marine ecosystems.
 Our Mission is to protect the natural diversity and integrity of Alaska’s marine ecosystems by working with the coastal communities whose well being depends on healthy oceans.
-As a member of the Board of Directors of AMCC, Pete enthusiastically supports the mission and encourages others to join.

 - The Bagel Shop at 3745 East End Rd, Homer, AK 99603: The best little bagel restaurant around.
 Great bagels great schmears!
 907.299.2099